Need to know

 - Provide the tenant with the landlord’s contact information or have it posted in a common area such as the lobby or mail room.

 - Give a valid reason with enough notice to end a periodic tenancy.
-The Residential Tenancies Act states how much time a landlord must give a tenant to end a periodic tenancy.
-A related regulation gives a specific list of reasons as to why a tenancy can be ended (i.e. major renovations, the landlord is moving into the rental unit, etc.).
+The RTA states how much time a landlord must give a tenant to end a periodic tenancy.
+A related regulation gives a specific list of reasons as to why a tenancy can end (e.g., major renovations, the landlord is moving into the rental unit, etc.).

 - Give tenants at least three months notice, in writing, before increasing the rent.
 Landlords cannot increase the rent more than once a year.

-- Pay interest to tenants on security deposits (the rate of interest is set by the Government of Alberta).
+- Pay interest to tenants on security deposits (the Government of Alberta sets the interest rate).

-Landlords may have agreed to other obligations set out in the rental agreement.
-These rules cover things not included in the Residential Tenancies Act, such as:
+Landlords may have agreed to other rules set out in the rental agreement.
+So, these rules cover things not included in the RTA, such as:

 - specific responsibilities like shovelling snow or cutting the lawn; or